keithbuhler/keithbuhler.github.io/pages-philosophy/phd-how-to.md

 *[Another page explains my research.](/phd) This post offers advice on each stage of the process.*

-{% include toc %}

-### Do you want to go to graduate school?
+Do you want to go to graduate school?
 This is the difficult discernment decision.
 Why go to grad school?
 [There are almost no jobs in philosophy.](http://leiterreports.typepad.com/blog/2015/02/pedigree-matters-and-prospective-students-are-entitled-to-know.html) In my opinion, you should only go to graduate school if you cannot imagine being happy doing anything else except researching or teaching or both.

 An earnest desire is necessary but not sufficient.
 You need desire and aptitude.
 Ask your teachers for an honest appraisal of your current ability and potential.
 Academic philosophy has room for a vast range of interests and abilities.
 Nevertheless, you don't want to kid yourself.

 Some of those who study philosophy and go on to other things.
 Some get a B.A. or even an M.A. before going into business, non-profit, or ministry.
 Others go "all the way" with a PhD and try to teach at a university, or get non-academic jobs.

+{% include toc %}

+*{:toc:}

-### My story
+### 1 My story

 By 2011, my wife and I had decided to pursue a PhD in philosophy.